-With increasing number of security breaches and more number of app based startups, encryption has become the need of the hour to protect your data.
-It becomes even more important when you are serving self-made media on the apps like images, audios and videos.
+With an increasing number of security breaches and more number of app-based startups, encryption has become the need of the hour to protect your data.
+It becomes even more important when you are serving self-made media on apps like images, audios, and videos.
 We were recently challenged by one such requirement to run fully encrypted video, online and offline, in Hybrid mobile apps.
 The journey to video encryption resulted in a lot of learnings.

 In easier words, encryption is just scrambling data so it is unreadable by unintended parties, using a rule which only you know.
 Using this rule, you can interpret the unreadable data back in a readable format and use in your application.
 For example, this is what a normal chat message looks like.